You are here: Start » User Interface » Creating Deep Learning Model

 • providing more training data,

-• increasing number of training iterations,
+• increasing the number of training iterations,

 • increasing the network depth.